AaronAmberman/WPF.Themes/README.md

 Unaffected types...
  - DataGrid (I am not a fan of DataGrids and I never use them so I did not style them because they are complex and there is a lot to them, sorry)
+ - TextBlock (yup, you'll have to set a "defult" style for dark themes where you wish to have white text, I do not do this for reasons)
+ - DocumentViewer
+ - NavigationWindow
  - All panels
  - Border
  - Grid
  - Recangle
- - TextBlock (yup, you'll have to set a "defult" style for dark themes where you wish to have white text, I do not do this for reasons)
  - UserControl
  - Window